France on strike: Unions say ‘non’ to higher pension age

-PARIS (AP) — Hundreds of thousands of demonstrators across France took part Tuesday in a new round of protests and strikes against the government’s plan to raise the retirement age to 64, in what unions hope will be their biggest show of force against the proposal.
+PARIS (AP) — More than a million demonstrators marched in cities and towns across France on Tuesday, in a new round of protests and strikes against the government’s plan to raise the retirement age to 64.
+Unions called for more protests this weekend while warning that the situation could become “explosive.”

+The government “must withdraw its project now,” unions demanded after an evening meeting to decide their course of action.

-More than 250 protests have been staged in Paris and around the country against President Emmanuel Macron’s showcase legislation.
-The bill is under debate in the French Senate this week.
+They had hoped Tuesday’s show of force would undermine President Emmanuel Macron’s showcase draft legislation.
+The bill was under debate in the Senate this week.

+“The silence of the president constitutes a grave democratic problem that inevitably leads to a situation that could become explosive,” unions said in a joint statement.

+They asked for an urgent meeting with authorities while calling on citizens to “continue and amplify” the protests, and join new marches Saturday.

-Big crowds took to the streets in Paris, Marseille, Nice and other cities.
-Some minor clashes with police broke out in Nantes, Rennes and Lyon.
+Demonstrators took to the streets in Paris, Marseille, Nice and other cities.
+Minor clashes with police broke out in Nantes, Rennes and Lyon.
+In Paris, police used tear gas to stop black-clad protesters from carrying out violent attacks on banks and shops and to disperse them long after the protest march ended.

+Paris Police Chief Laurent Nunez said that 43 people were detained in a march that drew 81,000.
+The Interior Ministry said that nearly 1.3 million demonstrated around France.
+The CGT union put the number of Paris protesters at 700,000 and estimated 3.5 million around the country.

 In the French capital, workers, families and activists gathered in a joyful atmosphere, chanting slogans.